 Disable Performance-Limiting Mitigation Settings¶

-While we do not have any data on if or by how much they may impact VPNs, CPU vulnerability mitigation methods such as Kernel PTI and MDS mode can potentially degrade total performance.
+While Netgate does not have data on if or by how much they may impact VPNs, CPU vulnerability mitigation methods such as Kernel PTI and MDS mode can potentially degrade total performance.
 The potential for exploitation is minimal since arbitrary code cannot be run on the firewall except by users which already have the equivalent of administrator-level access.
 To ensure this risk stays low, only allow trusted administrators to access the firewall GUI and shell (SSH or console).
 The settings to enable/disable these features are under System > Advanced on the Miscellaneous tab.